brainfucksec/archtorify/README.md

 * This program could not exist without the guides of the [Tor Project official website](https://www.torproject.org/)

 * A special thanks goes also to the [Whonix](https://www.whonix.org/) Team and their [documentation](https://www.whonix.org/wiki/Documentation)

+## Donation

+If you like my work you can give me a cup of coffee :)

+Bitcoin Address: 1B39SnAXcR2bkxNpNy3AuckgaTshqNc2ce